-Finding the Cantina had proven more difficult than finding a bar in a four-street town should have been.
+Finding the Cantina had proven more difficult than finding a bar in a ten-street town should have been.
 The buildings in Boomtown were connected by a labyrinth of makeshift corridors to avoid venturing out while a duststorm was raging, which Shepard had a feeling was more often than not.
-The corridor walls were layered floor to ceiling with advertisements but otherwise pre-fab and generic, and thus almost impossible to tell apart.
+The corridor walls were layered floor to ceiling with advertisements but were otherwise pre-fab and generic, and thus almost impossible to tell apart.
 They had doubled back once without realising it before finally stumbling over a slurring office worker and extracting directions.
-The lack of signage or any other kind of local infrastructure gave her some idea of how little the Citadel had influence here.
+The lack of signage or any other kind of local infrastructure gave her some idea of how little influence the Citadel had here.
 Boomtown appeared to govern itself.

 Walking into the Cantina did not dispel the notion.
 If this was the 'upmarket' bar, she wanted to see what Ferdin called a dive.
 It appeared to be two demountable buildings that had been crudely sliced open and joined, like a botch repair job on a pipeline.
 Plastered cracks were opening along the seam, most of which had been abandoned to destiny.
 The island bar squatting in the centre of the dim room was covered in scuffs and one or two claw marks.
 Electronic jazz filtered through unseen speakers, the smooth beats glitching slightly whenever the krogan barman plunked down a drink with a little too much enthusiasm.
 Low, pulsed lighting appeared to be attempting to recreate the fashionable atmosphere of the Citadel clubs, but the illusion was shattered as the pulses turned to erratic flashes.
 The krogan grunted in annoyance and thumped a wall behind him, returning the lights to their schedule.
 Shepard was overwhelmed with the impression of a place thrown up in a hurry and never expected to last; a joint used by everyone and valued by no one.